Twitter to take 10% cut on content subscriptions after 12 months

 He had also said that the company will not take a cut for the first 12 months on content subscriptions.

-Musk has been bringing in changes at Twitter to boost revenue after the platform saw advertising income drop last year in the run up to his $44 billion acquisition that closed in October.
+Musk has been bringing in changes at Twitter to boost revenue after the platform saw advertising income drop last year in the run-up to his US$44 billion acquisition that closed in October.

 He added that the company's cut from subscriptions on iOS and Android platforms will drop to 15 per cent in the second year from 30 per cent in the first.